zeljkoobrenovic/grounded-architecture/_posts/2022-07-09-effortless.md

 IT and software engineering have integrated the principles of effortless inversion, transforming many complex tasks into efficient processes.
 But we must always remind ourselves not to overthink our work.

-Here are a few examples of situations that make work easier in IT:
+Here are a few examples that IT architects as an inspiration to help their organizations make things easier:

 * **Simplifying Code Maintenance With Clean Design:**
 Creating a modular source code design with clear, simple, and well-tested functions makes code maintenance easier.
 Clean and modular code leverages existing libraries and prioritizes readability and maintainability over micro-optimizations.
 These widely known practices simplify maintenance, reducing the time and effort needed for debugging and updates.
 Still, developers are not universally following them.